miladkhanlou/Post-Processing-Tool-For-LDL/README.md

-# Post processing script for cleaning metadata
+# A.  Post processing script for cleaning metadata
 This script cleans csv data generated from the LSU fork of [xml2workbench.py](https://github.com/lsulibraries/xml2workbench/) and adds columns of new data to prepare content for ingest with [islandora_workbench](https://github.com/mjordan/islandora_workbench).
 Migrating of collections from the Louisiana Digital Library website into an Islandora 8 instance.
 Running the script will 'clean' the metadata, it also adds new fields to preserve relationshps between entities, such as parent/compound or newspape/issue/page.
 The output csv file can be processed using Islandora Workbench to upload content to the Islandora 8 instance specified in your Islandora Workbench config file.

 ## Requirements: